ONLYOFFICE/office-js-api/Word/ApiComboBoxForm/Methods/SetBackgroundColor.md

 # SetBackgroundColor

-Sets the background color to the current form.
+Sets the background color to the current form.<br>Inherited From: [ApiFormBase#SetBackgroundColor](../../ApiFormBase/Methods/SetBackgroundColor.md)

 ## Syntax